 Pro tip: When using a device to request feedback at the point of sale, avoid asking customers to log into their personal review website accounts and getting them to write their review on the spot.
 Instead, stick to a simple form with only a few blank fields to fill, or use a “kiosk mode” program that lets you send the actual review request later, through SMS or email.

-This minimizes privacy and security concerns, while also preventing reviews from being generated using the same IP address as your business location.
+This strategy minimizes privacy and security concerns, while also preventing reviews from being generated using the same IP address as your business location.
 It also lets customers act on the request at their own convenience, using their own devices.

 Use Review Request or Review Generation Tools

 If you’re managing a company with multiple business locations, an efficient way to ask customers for reviews is by using review request or review generation tools commonly found in reputation management software.